eclipse-langium/langium-website/hugo/content/docs/grammar-language.md

 ```
 The parser rule `AbstractDefinition` will not create an object of type AbstractDefinition.
 Instead, it calls either the `Definition` or `DeclaredParameter` parser rule which will be responsible for creating an object of a given type (or call other parser rules if they are unassigned rule calls themselves).

-In contrast, an assigned rule call such as `parameter=DeclaredParameter` means that an object is created in the current parser rule and assigns the reult of the `DeclaredParameter` parser rule to the specified property `parameter` of that object.
+In contrast, an assigned rule call such as `parameter=DeclaredParameter` means that an object is created in the current parser rule and assigns the result of the `DeclaredParameter` parser rule to the specified property `parameter` of that object.

 #### Unordered Groups